Astrit Ajdarević: IFK Norrköping

 Ajdarević used a contractual clause that allowed him to find another club after the 2010 season had ended and despite Örebro SK's attempt to keep him by offering a new contract, IFK Norrköping managed to sign a long-term deal with the midfielder.
 Previously, Ajdarević had also been linked with a move to Italian side Cesena.

 Ajdarević made his debut for the club, in the opening game of the season, in a 2–0 win over GAIS.
 In a match against his former club Örebro SK on 25 May 2011, Ajdarević was booed by Örebro's supporters throughout and even displayed a banner about him, which saw IFK Norrköping lose 2–0.
 Ajdarević then scored his first goal for the club, in a 2–2 draw against BK Häcken on 10 June 2011 and his second then came on 27 June 2011, in a 2–1 loss against Kalmar.
-Ajdarević went on to score two more goals later in the season against Trelleborgs and Halmstad.
+Ajdarević went on to score two more goals later in the season against Trelleborg and Halmstad.
 Like at Örebro SK, Ajdarević established himself in the first team and had a successful season at Norrköping, where he made 29 appearances and scoring four times in all competitions.

-Ahead of the 2012 season, Ajdarević was linked with a move to Champions side Helsingborgs, but the move never came for it.
+Ahead of the 2012 season, Ajdarević was linked with a move to Champions side Helsingborg, but the move never came for it.
 In the opening game of the season, Ajdarević set up a goal for Gunnar Heiðar Þorvaldsson, in a 1–0 win over Helsingborgs.
-Ajdarević continued to be in the first team, having played in central midfield and in the last two games of his career, he scored two goals against AIK and Åtvidabergs.
+Ajdarević continued to be in the first team, having played in central midfield and in the last two games of his career, he scored two goals against AIK and Åtvidaberg.
 By the end of May, Ajdarević made twelve appearances and scoring two times.